Greeley Interfaith Clothing bank

 The Greeley Interfaith Association Clothing Bank is an all-volunteer faith-based organization that is located at 228 N. 9th Avenue, in Greeley.

 The CB receives donated clothing which is sorted for quality and sold to the public for low prices.
-Social Service agencies that provide case management services to needy clients, including churches, may also provide 90% discount vouchers to help their clients.
-After expenses, income from the Clothing Bank is distributed through community service grants.
-The Clothing Bank is open 10 am to 2 pm Monday through Thursday and two Saturdays per month.
+Social Service agencies may also provide 90% discount vouchers to help their clients.

-First Congregational Church Volunteers currently work one or two days per month on shifts from 9:30 am to 2:30 pm, or split shifts.
-For volunteer opportunities contact Jo Harris, Wynne Levelle, or the Church Office.
+First Congregational Church Volunteers serve one or two days per month on shifts from 9:30 am to 2:30 pm, or split shifts.

 OTHER WAYS TO GET INVOLVED

-A program lead by Maddy Heil that makes freezer meals for those in our community who are ill, or have a lot going on or struggling in some way and could use a meal or more.
+A program that makes freezer meals for those in our community who are ill, or have a lot going on or struggling in some way and could use a meal or more.

 Habitat for Humanity

 Join a team to help build homes for those in our community!

 Waste Now is an easy way to get involved in our community.
 It involves picking up food at UNC’s dining halls and transporting it to the Guadalupe Community Center.
 This activity requires a car, at least one person with a driver’s license and does involve lifting large containers of food.